01satria/Twolingo/README.md

 1. Go to [twolingo.vercel.app](https://twolingo.vercel.app)
 2. Create a free account
-3. Start your first lesson — it only takes a minute!
+3. Start your first lesson, it only takes a minute!

 ---